knowsys/eval-2024-asp-molecules/README.md

 ## Performance evaluation

-We evaluate the performance of our encoding against a naive graph-based encoding, symmetry-breaking via caninical graphs, automated symmetry-breaking using __BreakID__, and the pre-existing commercial tool __Molgen__, w.r.t. ground program size, total runtime, and number of models.
+We evaluate the performance of our encoding against a naive graph-based encoding, symmetry-breaking via canonical graphs, automated symmetry-breaking using __BreakID__, and the pre-existing commercial tool __Molgen__, w.r.t. ground program size, total runtime, and number of models.